-Welcome to the second article on preventative maintenance and the benefits it can bring to your critical power protection devices; uninterruptible power supplies, emergency lighting and battery solutions.
+Welcome to the second article on preventative maintenance and the benefits it can bring to your critical power protection devices; uninterruptible power supplies, emergency lighting and UPS battery solutions.

-Kohler Uninterruptible Power pride themselves on service excellence, making maintenance and response for your critical power system a priority.
-With a +90% first time fix rate and best-in-class customer NPS rating you can rest easy knowing you are in the hands of the best UPS installers in Ireland.
+KOHLER Uninterruptible Power prides itself on service excellence, making maintenance and response for your critical power system a priority.
+With a +90% first-time fix rate and best-in-class customer NPS rating, you can rest easy knowing you are in the hands of the best UPS installers in Ireland.

 Offering the best balance between cycles and costs, Valve Regulated Lead Acid (VRLA) batteries are now by far the most common choice for modern UPS systems and use lead and lead-oxide plates immersed in sulphuric acid electrolyte.
 This combination develops a nominal two-volt potential from each cell.

-VRLA batteries are safer and much more environmentally friendly than earlier open-vented lead acid types or the lithium-ion types favoured for applications like energy storage which demand thousands rather than hundreds of cycles.
-This is because modern VRLA batteries are around 98% recyclable, with well-developed recycling infrastructure in most developed countries such as the reputable, trusted partners Kohler Uninterruptible Power works with.
+VRLA batteries are safer and much more environmentally friendly than earlier open-vented lead-acid types or the lithium-ion types favoured for applications like energy storage which demand thousands rather than hundreds of cycles.
+This is because modern VRLA batteries are around 98% recyclable, with well-developed recycling infrastructure in most developed countries such as the reputable, trusted partners KOHLER Uninterruptible Power works with.

-How to store batteries
+How to store UPS batteries

-Inspecting your batteries and what’s involved
+Inspecting your UPS batteries and what’s involved

-A key benefit of routine battery maintenance is the early detection of weak battery blocks.
+A key benefit of routine UPS battery maintenance is the early detection of weak battery blocks.
 As they are such a critical part of a power protection device, replacement of weak battery blocks should therefore take place before they fail.
-Due to batteries being arranged in sequential strings, if a replacement battery is not purchased, a weak or faulty battery will compromise the integrity of the whole power protection system.
+Due to UPS batteries being arranged in sequential strings, if a replacement UPS battery is not purchased, a weak or faulty battery will compromise the integrity of the whole power protection system.

 - Checking the open circuit battery and UPS float voltages